dram/smlnj-mirror/dev-notes/llvm-notes.md

 Because the generated code is not directly linked to the runtime system, we use reserved locations in the stack frame.

+*LLVM* provides the intrinsic function [`@llvm.read_register`](https://llvm.org/docs/LangRef.html#llvm-read-register-and-llvm-write-register-intrinsics) that can be used to read the value of the stack pointer.
+We may be able to use this intrinsic to access those values that are in the stack frame.

 ### LLVM Intrinsics

 There are a number of primitive operations that will have to be mapped to